-Click the Get Audio button and listen a little bit to the actual audio, before you began working on a particular job.
-If you find it acceptable you can click on Work On This Button.
+Click the Get Audio button and listen to a little bit to the actual audio, before you began working on a particular job.
+If you find it acceptable, you can click on Work On This Button.
 You can generally hear if there are accents to deal with, how clear the audio is or if it will just work for you, as your going to becoming intimate with this audio and also committed to completing it.
 It is better to listen to a sample and skip it, then to accept the job and then return it because you can transcribe it.

 I highly recommend the Infinity IN-USB-2 Universal Foot Peal.
-I got mine through Amazon, I think I paid $50.00 for it.
-It will greatly help speed up your transcribing time.
+I got mine on Amazon, and I think I paid $50.00 for it.
+It will significantly help speed up your transcribing time.
 Basically, you have three buttons: a left, a middle and a right pedal.
 You can set these up however you would like.
 I think I set up my left pedal for reverse, my middle for pause, my right pedal for slow speed.
 It saves you from taking your hand off the keyboard and putting it on the mouse to pause or rewind the audio.
 A MUST HAVE!!!

 You will not be perfect or efficient in the beginning, this job takes time.
 Have patience, and practice to become better.
-There are a lot of fun typing games online. (just do a search for them) Which will help get your speed up.
+There are a lot of fun typing games online. (just search for them) Which will help get your speed up.

-When I first started out, I looked for the 1 minute audio that I qualified for and did these.
-At first it seems like it takes forever, so the 1 minute ones were not so tedious.
+When I first started out, I looked for the 1-minute audio that I qualified for and did these.
+At first, it seems like it takes forever, so the 1-minute ones were not so tedious.
 Then when you comfortable start increasing the amount of time for audio length.

-You will get audio or parts of audio that is next to impossible to understand.
+You will get audio or parts of the audio that is next to impossible to understand.
 This is where a nice set of headphones come in.
 Now I wouldn’t go buying a two hundred dollar headphone set, but if you already have then use them.
 It helps to understand more clearly.
 A decent $30.00 pair should work.

 I also like to have my phone nearby to ask Google by saying Okay, Google, or if you have Siri to ask Siri.
 You will run into words you have never heard before, technical words or medical words, this is the quickest way I have found to find the correct spelling.

 Pay attention to Avg Pay and Pay/Min within the CastingWords Available Jobs area.
 The Avg Pay is what you will get if you score a 7, anything scored less than 7 equals less money you will get, but if you score higher than 7, you will receive more pay for that job.
 The Pay/Min is there to help you find the higher paying jobs.
-Like Avg Pay, its in the same way with 7 as the standard.
+Like Avg Pay, it’s in the same way with seven as the standard.

 Stay away, far away from heavy accents especially Indian accents, unless you have an Indian accent and which you can probably understand it quite well.

 They say it takes anywhere from 3 to 4 times the length of time to finish a job, so if a job is 5 minutes long expect to work on it at least 20 minutes or more.
-The newer you are the longer it takes to finish.
+The newer you are, the longer it takes to finish.
 It can go even way past 3 to 4 times but remember your new and learning.

 There are quite a few alternatives to CastingWords.